saptarshibasu/azure-study/README.md

   * **Virtual Network** - For each address range of the VNet
   * **Internet** - If you don't override Azure's default routes, Azure routes traffic for any address not specified by an address range within a virtual network, to the Internet, with one exception.
 If the destination address is for one of Azure's services, Azure routes the traffic directly to the service over Azure's backbone network, rather than routing the traffic to the Internet
   * **None** - Traffic routed to the None next hop type is dropped
-  * **Virtual network (VNet) peering** - When you create a virtual network peering between two virtual networks, a route is added for each address range within the address space of each virtual network a peering is created for
+  * **Virtual network (VNet) peering** - When a virtual network peering is created between two virtual networks, a route is added for each address range within the address space of each virtual network a peering is created for
   * **Virtual network gateway** - One or more routes with Virtual network gateway listed as the next hop type are added when a virtual network gateway is added to a virtual network.
-If your on-premises network gateway exchanges border gateway protocol (BGP) routes with an Azure virtual network gateway, a route is added for each route propagated from the on-premises network gateway
+If the on-premises network gateway exchanges border gateway protocol (BGP) routes with an Azure virtual network gateway, a route is added for each route propagated from the on-premises network gateway
-  * **VirtualNetworkServiceEndpoint** - The public IP addresses for certain services are added to the route table by Azure when you enable a service endpoint to the service.
+  * **VirtualNetworkServiceEndpoint** - The public IP addresses for certain services are added to the route table by Azure when a service endpoint is enabled to the service.
 Service endpoints are enabled for individual subnets within a virtual network, so the route is only added to the route table of a subnet a service endpoint is enabled for
   * **Virtual appliance** - A virtual appliance is a virtual machine that typically runs a network application, such as a firewall
 * In Azure, a route table can be associated to zero or more virtual network subnets
 * Each subnet can have zero or one route table associated to it